-Possible Causes: Car accident, animal fight, fall, severe wound, clotting problem, immune problem, rat poisoning
+Possible Causes: Car accident, animal fight, fall, severe wound, clotting problem, immune problem, rat bait poisoning.

 Some wounds may not bleed but still require attention.
 Keep the wound clean and see a veterinarian.